JosephChataignon/Weinberg-graphs-isomorphism/README.md

 ## Functions
 The program has several functions.
 The directly useful ones are the following:
-- *generateCodeVector*: with, as arguments, a graph, a departure node and branch for the eulerian path, and maybe a variable on the rotation direction in the branches of a node (clockwise or counter-clockwise), this function generates the code vector corresponding to this departure location:
+- *generateCodeVector*: takes as arguments a graph, a node and one of its branches (as departure point for the eulerian path), and possibly a variable on the rotation direction (clockwise or counter-clockwise).
+This function generates the code vector corresponding to the departure location given as argument.
-- *generateCodeMatrix*: with a graph as argument, generates all the code vectors of that graph and returns them as a matrix.
+- *generateCodeMatrix*: with a graph as argument, returns the full matrix of the vectors of that graph.
 - *eliminateDoubles*: from a list of graphs, returns the same list but without isomorphic graphs: when two graphs are isomorphic, only one is kept.